-The MSIC community is based at four modern multifunctional buildings near the campus of Ostrava's Technical University.
-This strategic location facilitates the integration of research and commercial activities, helping to optimize technology transfer.
+The MSIC community is based at T- Park - four modern multifunctional buildings near the campus of Ostrava's Technical University.
+This strategic location facilitates the integration of research, development and commercial activities, helping to optimize technology transfer.
 With 11 000 m2 of technical premises and offices, the MSIC site is now almost fully occupied, and the shareholders are planning to expand it with the addition of a brand-new building.

-There are currently almost 80 tenants at the MSIC site, ranging from startups with the potential for rapid growth to development centres run by established global players (e.g. CGI, Hella, Tieto Czech, Brose, Porsche Engineering Services and more).
+There are currently almost 70 tenants at the MSIC site, ranging from startups with the potential for rapid growth to development centres run by established global players (e.g. CGI, Hella, Porsche Engineering Services and more).
 In 2018 MSIC built shared experimental laboratories for the development, testing and application of new technologies.
-Over 900 people are employed at the site.
-In addition to this, there are also 3 private investors (Elcom, a.s., Ingeteam, a.s., VAE Prosys, s.r.o.) employing over 200 people. www.ms-ic.cz/en/
+Less than 900 people are employed at the site.
+In addition to this, there are also 3 private investors (Elcom, a.s., Ingeteam, a.s., VAE Prosys, s.r.o.). www.ms-ic.cz/en/